Youth Support Program and BIPOC Fellowship Information Session

 Guest Speakers

-Nasha Choudhury - Partnerships Program Manager, Peace & Environment Resource Centre
+Nasha Choudhury - Partnerships Program Manager, Peace and Environment Resource Centre

 Nasha Choudhury is an experienced professional in the environmental non-profit sector, with over five years of diverse roles across local, national and transnational ENGOs.
 Her journey began with an internship at a grassroots charity in Ottawa, where she facilitated community workshops on sustainability.
 Since then, she has held positions as a Program Coordinator, Program Manager, and Executive Director at various organizations.
 Currently, Nasha serves as the Partnerships Program Manager at the Peace & Environment Resource Centre, where she coordinates the BIPOC Fellowship in her role as Co-Chair.
 Nasha resides in Ottawa.